 The cute little shelf was a Hobby Lobby find and is the perfect scissor hanger!
 The little yellow thing on top was given to me by a friend in Mississippi and has a little smiley face on it, it always makes me happy when I look at it 😊.
 The silver scissors are old Ginghers that my Mamo used to make quilts.
 The still cut like new and I love using them.
 The hanging mason jars I found at Target and adore them!
 They are the perfect spot to store random sewing things.

+I always have an over abundance of fabric scraps and finally have a pretty way to store them.
+These cute wire baskets I picked up at Hobby Lobby.
 I made the fabric storage unit out of 12x12 wire storage things I found at Bed Bath and Beyond.
 It's perfect for my stash.
 Inside the armoire I have my mandatory tv....I mean who doesn't like to watch tv while crafting?
 I also have tons of scrap booking stuff in there.